nicktehrany/website/website/content/IN4191 Notes/Lecture11.md

 ![Signed Diffie-Hellman Key Exchange](/images/IN4191/Signed-Diffie-Hellman.png)

 Signed is still not secure as the attacker can change the signature.
-The randomness is $g^a$ or $g^b$ is not linked with the ID of the sender.
+The randomness of $g^a$ or $g^b$ is not linked with the ID of the sender.

 #### Station-to-Station (STS) Protocol